 The Board is responsible for ensuring that an effective risk management and internal control system is in place and for reviewing its effectiveness on an ongoing basis.
 Its purpose in relation to risk management is to both manage and mitigate risk while in relation to internal controls its purpose is to safeguard shareholder’ investments and the Group assets.

-Details of the Company’s risk management objectives, policies and processes are set out in detail in on page 11 of the Group’s annual report and consolidated financial statements for the year ended 31 May 2017.
-In addition, further details are set out on page 35 to 38 of the same report detailing the system of internal control, general industry risk and the main components of this category applicable to the Company and how it impacts on operations.
+Details of the Company’s risk management objectives, policies and processes are set out in detail on page 14 of the Group’s annual report and consolidated financial statements for the year ended 31 May 2020.
+In addition, further details are set out on page 49 to 53 of the same report detailing the system of internal control, general industry risk and the main components of this category applicable to the Company and how it impacts on operations.
 General industry risk as and where applicable to the Company’s operations is reviewed on an ongoing basis.
-It is the intention of the Board to provide an updated risk management approach, in accordance with Principle 4, for inclusion in the annual report and accounts for the year to 31 May 2018.

 The Board along with senior management and the audit committee reviews and evaluates both internal controls and risk management on an ongoing basis.

 The Board intends to keep its risk control procedures under constant review, particularly with regard to the need to embed internal control and risk management procedures further into the operations of the business and to deal with areas of improvement which come to management’s and the Board’s attention.

 5. Maintaining the Board as a well-functioning, balanced team led by the Chair

 The Board of the Company currently comprises of two Executive Directors, one of which is the chairman of the Board, and three Non-Executive Directors.
 Biographies of each of the Directors are set out on pages 6 and 7 of the Group’s Annual Report and Consolidated Financial Statements for the year ended 31 May 2020.